Getting your body in shape can be a tough job, and it's not uncommon to hit a plateau or for bulking or weight loss efforts to slow down.

 1. Mass And Strength Building

-While it may help with your workout performance, it's more down to what creatine does when your workout is finished, and your muscles start to develop new and stronger fibers through more effective protein synthesis.
+While it may help with your workout performance, it's more down to what creatine does when your workout is finished, and your muscles develop new and stronger fibers through more effective protein synthesis.

 2. Energy And Endurance